-Traverse - Connecting International Art Communities was a research program that facilitated long-distance communication between visual artists and arts organizations from all over the world.
+Traverse - Connecting International Art Communities (2017-19) was a research program that facilitated long-distance communication between visual artists and arts organizations from different countries

 Specifically, Traverse aimed to promote critical dialogue about artists’ working conditions while building a global network of partners who work to improve such conditions.

 Aarhus Billedkunstcenter partnered with like-minded arts organizations to create international work opportunities for local artists.
 We paired Aarhus-based artists with visual artists from our partner organizations and invited them to enter creative dialogue about specific topics relating to artists' working conditions.